MPAS-Dev/MPAS-Model/docs/ocean/design_docs/vert-lagrang-remap/vert-lagrang-remap.rst

 Implementation: remapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^
+Lagrangian grid motion:
+Horizontal divergence computation remains unchanged *link to code here* Scratch variable stores provisional layer thickness consistent with lagrangian motion.

+Tracer update following Lagrangian grid motion:
+Scratch variable stores tracer concentration.

 Remapping of both velocities and scalars is performed after the lagrangian step and regridding.
+Assume that the edges of the velocity cells are the midpoints of scalar cells, as already specified by layerThicknessEdge.

 The remapping operation detailed in \ref{eq:remap} is performed in several steps:
 Reconstruction :math:'C^{n+1} = f(C^{n},h^{n},h^{n+1})'